 Naval Station Great Lakes is a large base and contains many commands.
-The two commands that we hear the most about are the RTC - Recruit Training Command and the TSC - Training Support Center, where some of your newly graduated Sailors will go to "A" school or other training prior to going out into the Fleet.
+The two commands that we hear the most about are RTC - Recruit Training Command and the TSC - Training Support Center, where some of your newly graduated Sailors will go to "A" school or other training prior to going out into the Fleet.
 The TSC is about a mile up the road from RTC on the other side of the street.
-The RTC portion of the base is considered a "closed base" and can only be accessed with a ticket that is obtained the day before or the day of PIR and is only good for PIR weekend, or by those assigned to that command who have the authorization to be there.
+RTC's portion of the base is considered a "closed base" and can only be accessed with a ticket that is obtained the day before or the day of PIR and is only good for PIR weekend, or by those assigned to that command who have the authorization to be there.
 Those with military ID or a sponsor are able to enter the Main part of the base on the other side of the street at any time.

 You may find these Blogs informative as well: Welcome to the Deep End, Treading Water, and Time to Paddle.
 That is not an official Navy site (and neither is N4M), but it does have some good information.